Combustor: Components

-The fuel injector is responsible for introducing fuel to the combustion zone and, along with the swirler (above), is responsible for mixing the fuel and air.
+The fuel injector is responsible for introducing fuel to the combustion zone and, along with the swirler (above), it is responsible for mixing the fuel and air.
 There are four primary types of fuel injectors; pressure-atomizing, air blast, vaporizing, and premix/prevaporizing injectors.
 Pressure atomizing fuel injectors rely on high fuel pressures (as much as 500 psi) to atomize the fuel.
 This type of fuel injector has the advantage of being very simple, but it has several disadvantages.
 The fuel system must be robust enough to withstand such high pressures, and the fuel tends to be heterogeneously atomized, resulting in incomplete or uneven combustion which has more pollutants and smoke.

 The second type of fuel injector is the air blast injector.
 This injector "blasts" a sheet of fuel with a stream of air, atomizing the fuel into homogeneous droplets.
 This type of fuel injector led to the first smokeless combustors.
-The air used is just some of the primary air (see Air flow paths below) that is diverted through the injector, rather than the swirler.
+The air used is some of the primary air (see § Air flow paths) that is diverted through the injector, rather than the swirler.
 This type of injector also requires lower fuel pressures than the pressure atomizing type.

 The vaporizing fuel injector, the third type, is similar to the air blast injector in that primary air is mixed with the fuel as it is injected into the combustion zone.
 However, the fuel-air mixture travels through a tube within the combustion zone.
-Heat from the combustion zone is transferred to the fuel-air mixture, vaporizing some of the fuel (mixing it better) before it is combusted.
+Heat from the combustion zone is transferred to the fuel-air mixture, vaporizing some of the fuel (mixing it better) before it combusts.
 This method allows the fuel to be combusted with less thermal radiation, which helps protect the liner.
 However, the vaporizer tube may have serious durability problems with low fuel flow within it (the fuel inside of the tube protects the tube from the combustion heat).

-The premixing/prevaporizing injectors work by mixing or vaporizing the fuel before it reaches the combustion zone.
-This method allows the fuel to be very uniformly mixed with the air, reducing emissions from the engine.
+Premixing/prevaporizing injectors work by mixing or vaporizing the fuel before it reaches the combustion zone.
+This method allows the fuel to be uniformly mixed with the air, reducing emissions.
 One disadvantage of this method is that fuel may auto-ignite or otherwise combust before the fuel-air mixture reaches the combustion zone.
 If this happens the combustor can be seriously damaged.